Elnurv47/Linked-List/README.md

 # This repository is for my article about Linked List
-# It cover the common Linked List operations
+# It covers the common Linked List operations